-Where Private Linehan was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
+Where Private Whalen was to spend the interim between his attestation and his departure on...overseas service...is not clear - and is not documented among his papers.
+It may be that he returned temporarily to work - but this of course is only speculation.